Behavior of nuclear fuel during a reactor accident: Cladding

-Both the fuel and cladding can swell.
-Cladding covers the fuel to form a fuel pin and can be deformed.
-It is normal to fill the gap between the fuel and the cladding with helium gas to permit better thermal contact between the fuel and the cladding.
-During use the amount of gas inside the fuel pin can increase because of the formation of noble gases (krypton and xenon) by the fission process.
-If a Loss-of-coolant accident (LOCA) (e.g. Three Mile Island) or a Reactivity Initiated Accident (RIA) (e.g. Chernobyl or SL-1) occurs then the temperature of this gas can increase.
-As the fuel pin is sealed the pressure of the gas will increase (PV = nRT) and it is possible to deform and burst the cladding.
-It has been noticed that both corrosion and irradiation can alter the properties of the zirconium alloy commonly used as cladding, making it brittle.
-As a result, the experiments using unirradiated zirconium alloy tubes can be misleading.
+Both the fuel and the cladding can swell during reactor operation.
+The cladding encases the fuel to form a fuel pin and is subject to mechanical deformation.
+The gap between the fuel and the cladding is normally filled with helium gas to improve thermal contact.
+During irradiation, the inventory of gas inside the fuel pin increases as noble gases — principally krypton and xenon — accumulate as fission products.
+If a Loss-of-coolant accident (LOCA), such as the Three Mile Island accident, or a Reactivity Initiated Accident (RIA), such as the Chernobyl disaster or SL-1, occurs, the temperature of this trapped gas rises.
+Because the fuel pin is sealed, pressure increases in accordance with the ideal gas law (PV = nRT), and the cladding may deform and burst.
+Determining the precise moment and mechanism of failure is complex; rigorous burst criteria must simultaneously account for thermal creep, non-isothermal phase transformations, and rapid oxidation.